Phone: (604) 827-4853

-- Doesburg, S.M., Cheung, T., Moiseev, A., Ribary, U., Herdman, A.T., Miller, S.P., Chau C., Cepeda, I.L., Synnes A., & Grunau R.E. (in press April 2013) Neonatal pain-related stress, functional cortical activity and visual-perceptual abilities in school-age children born at extremely low gestational age.
+- Doesburg, S.M., Cheung, T., Moiseev, A., Ribary, U., Herdman, A.T., Miller, S.P., Chau C., Cepeda, I.L., Synnes A., & Grunau R.E.
+(2013) Neonatal pain-related stress, functional cortical activity and visual-perceptual abilities in school-age children born at extremely low gestational age.
 PAIN

 - Herdman, A.T. & Takai, O. (2013) Paying attention to orthography: a visual evoked potential study.
 Frontiers in Human Neuroscience.
 May 21:7:199.[open access – full article]

 - Moiseev, A., & Herdman, A.T.
 (2013) Multi-core beamformers: derivation, limitations and improvements.
 NeuroImage.71:135-146.